kilakpandey/python-basics/README.md

 ## Programs Included

-### Basic Operations
+### Basic Operations & Input/Output
 - Sum of two numbers
 - Remainder calculation
 - Average of two input values
 - Square of a number

-### Input, Conditions, and Data Types
+- Greeting the user using input
+- Filling a letter template using string replacement
+- Formatting text using escape sequence characters

+### Lists
+- Store seven fruits in a list entered by the user
+- Accept marks of six students and display them in sorted order
+- Calculate the sum of numbers in a list

+### Conditions & String Handling
 - Data type finder
 - Comparison of two input values

-### String Manipulation
-- Greeting the user using input
-- Filling a letter template using string replacement
 - Detecting double spaces in a string
 - Replacing double spaces with single spaces

-- Formatting text using escape sequence characters
+### Tuples
+- Demonstrating that tuples are immutable
+- Counting the number of zeros in a tuple

 ## Concepts Covered
 - Input and output
+- Lists and tuples
+- String manipulation
 - Conditional logic
-- String manipulation
 - Basic formatting

 ## Purpose